alteryx/ayx-developer-sdk/docs/references/metadata.md

 ###### Note
 You can see in the above example that a number represents the type.
-Please refer to the Types section below for the mapping between type id and type names.
+Please refer to the Types section below for the mapping between type ID and type names.